iPhone 6 contract deals – what’s best for you?

 Video recording has been enhanced with 1080p HD video at 60fps and the option to record 240 fps slow-motion footage at 720p.

-The more powerful A8 processor features 64-bit architecture and manages the iPhone 6 and iPhone 6 Plus’s resources, so there’s no slowdown between menus.
+The more powerful A8 processor features 64-bit architecture and manages the iPhone 6’s resources, so there’s no slowdown between menus.

 The M8 co-processor measures movement and is at the heart of Apple’s Health app for monitoring wellbeing, as well as the phones' support for the Apple Watch.

-We touched on the resolution and dimensions of the iPhone 6 and iPhone 6 Plus’ displays above.
+We touched on the resolution and dimensions of the iPhone 6's displays above.

-As well as being larger than earlier iPhones, the iPhone 6 and iPhone 6 Plus, Apple claims they offer more true-to-life colours and higher contrast.
+As well as being larger than earlier iPhones, the iPhone 6, Apple claims they offer more true-to-life colours and higher contrast.

 They're also purported to perform better at wider viewing angles.